beulah-lee/secure-api-gateway/README.md

 # Secure API Gateway Project

 This project is a secure and scalable API gateway for routing and securing requests built with Spring Boot, featuring JWT authentication, rate limiting with Bucket4j, role-based access, and data encryption.
 Performance was optimized using Redis caching and sensitive data is securely encrypted using BCrypt.
+Unit test coverage was added using MockMvc and JUnit.

 ## Features